rook/rook/Documentation/ceph-object-store-crd.md

     tokenSecretName: rgw-vault-token
 ```

-For RGW, please note the following:
+For RGW, please note the following wrt KMS:

 * `VAULT_SECRET_ENGINE` option is specifically for RGW to mention about the secret engine which can be used, currently supports two: [kv](https://www.vaultproject.io/docs/secrets/kv) and [transit](https://www.vaultproject.io/docs/secrets/transit).
 And for kv engine only version 2 is supported.
 * The Storage administrator needs to create a secret in the Vault server so that S3 clients use that key for encryption